Top Republican Invites Scorn For Saying ‘It’s Awfully Tough’ For Ivanka To Comply With Email Standards

 “And it’s awfully tough, as everyone knows, when you’re sending emails about a lot of different things to make sure that you’re doing it according to the rules in the White House or wherever you’re doing it.”

-Goodlatte seemed to regurgitate the Republican line about Ivanka’s troubles, arguing that her use of private email for carrying out government activities cannot be compared to Hillary Clinton’s use of a private server for sending government emails while she was the Secretary of State.
+Goodlatte seemed to regurgitate the Republican line about Ivanka’s troubles, arguing that her use of private email for carrying out government activities cannot be compared to Hillary Clinton’s use of a private server for sending government emails while she was the secretary of state.
 He argued that there is no evidence to suggest that anything Ivanka might have shared through her private email constitutes classified information.
 But until an investigation is conducted, that cannot be known for sure.

 “I do think, of course, it’s very different to send private emails about matters that are not classified information,” Goodlatte said.
 “There’s a criminal penalty imposed for doing that — when you have classified information that is transmitted improperly, as was the allegation, and I think the facts now support, with regard to Hillary Clinton.”